xyderos/design-patterns-cpp/readme.md

 ## Things to consider

 * Template is based on inheritance, strategy is based on composition

+* Factory is a specialization of templates, can serve as a step in a template